Music

 • understand and explore how music is created, produced and communicated.

-At our school, the music curriculum we provide gives pupils access to a varied programme, which allows them to discover areas of strength, as well as areas they might like to improve upon.
+The music curriculum we provide gives pupils access to a varied programme, which allows them to discover areas of strength, as well as areas they might like to improve upon.
 The nature of music creates an enormously rich range of skills from which a student may access fundamental abilities such as: achievement, self-confidence, interaction with and awareness of others, and self-reflection.
-Music also develops an understanding of culture and history, both in relation to pupils individually, as well as ethnicities from across the world.
-Pupils are able to enjoy music in as many ways as they choose – either as listener, creator or performer.
-Our children enjoy the release that singing provides, and the ‘feel good’ factor is tangible both during and after lessons and also after performances to each other, and to and within the wider community.
-The positive mental health benefits of singing together are made stronger through a sense of community that they feel, singing in a group.
-The learning of musical skills provides pupils with the necessary tools to enjoy this subject on a daily basis but also can instil an interest in music for them to enjoy throughout their lives.
+The learning of musical skills provides pupils with the necessary tools to enjoy this subject on a daily basis but also can instil an interest in music.